About the project

-6º Academy for Women aims to provide vocational training to 15 women to be able to work as Wildlife Guides.
+6º Academy for Women provided vocational training to 15 women to be able to work as Wildlife Guides.
 These jobs are in demand in Nepal, especially in the Chitwan region where 6º plans to run the project, as it is one of the key tourist destinations in Nepal.
 Chitwan National Park is the first national park in Nepal and was established in 1973.
 It was granted World Heritage Site status in 1984.

-The Wildlife Guide training will include not only training and certification as guides but also English language classes, hospitality training, self-defence classes and a first aid course.
+The Wildlife Guide training included not only training and certification as guides but also English language classes, hospitality training, self-defence classes and a first aid course.
 This vocation was chosen due to the high demand for wildlife guides in the region.
 Also when women from the surrounding villages were asked what skills they would like to learn in order to become economically self-sufficient, becoming a wildlife guide was in the top 3 responses.
 Trained wildlife guides can earn enough to cover their family's household expenses and support their overall financial status.
 This is a big step up since the women are currently not earning any income.

 SVSI was chosen for their reputation within Nepal as a reliable partner and having strong references from other Dutch foundations who have worked with them in the past.
 Furthermore, 6º firmly believes in working with local reputable partners as they know the local market, culture and society the best.